 Teacher Education Assistance for College and Higher Education (TEACH) Grant Program

-grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
-If, after reading all of the information on this fact sheet, you are interested in learning more about the TEACH Grant Program, you should contact the financial aid office at the college where you will be enrolled starting with the 2008-2009 school year.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.